Rabittencourt/Rabittencourt/README.md

 ### Hello, there. 👋
 I’m Rafael Bittencourt, nice to meet you!

-I'm a physicist :mortar_board: working in Bom Jesus da Lapa - Ba, Brazil.
+I'm a physicist :mortar_board: working in Stack Tecnologias

 ### Now

-- :mortar_board: Teaching physics, mathematics and algorithms courses to engineer's students.
-- :bar_chart: :chart_with_upwards_trend: I’m looking for a job position as junior in Data Science, Data analist or Data Engineer
+- :bar_chart: :chart_with_upwards_trend: Working as Data Scientist at Stack Tecnologias
 - 💞️ I’m looking to collaborate on Data Science Projects